A-BartKow/Azure-Project-Rebrickable/README.md

 2. Transform phase
 3. Serve phase

 The solution is implemented with use of Azure Cloud Data services.
+All Azure Services with possibility to configure repository has been configured with GitHub repositories.

+##Assumptions
+This project is purely educational and was used to familiarize with and learn different Azure Services used in Data engineering.
+Some of the solutions applied do not fit for the requirements e.g. the size of data warehouse tables and indexes configured against them.
+Any deviation from best practises have been explained and usually formed with some 'assumption' to show the understanding of the concept in theory.

 ## Solution explanation
 ### Ingest phase